Flooded or Salvaged Used Cars

 Check the vehicle’s title.

 Make sure the vehicle you are eyeing has a clean title.
 Doing so can help you avoid numerous headaches in the future.
 You can obtain title information by contacting the Department of Public Safety, Driver and Vehicle Services Division at (651) 297-2126.
-If you are buying from a dealership, you can also demand this information from the dealer.
+If you are buying from a dealership, you can also request this information from the dealer.
 If the dealer refuses your demand, go elsewhere.

 Review the VINCheck database.